 How does my partner’s bankruptcy affect me?

-If you have a joint debt and your partner files for bankruptcy, you will have to pay off the whole amount yourself.
+If you have a and your partner files for bankruptcy, you will have to pay off the whole amount yourself.
 This is true whether you are married, divorced, separated, or common-law.
 In short, you have provided a personal guarantee.

 If you do not have any joint debts, you are not responsible for what your partner owes.